povs/ListerTwigBundle/docs/using_list.md

    - If you have built your own type and it requires other options than default ones, you can set it via this method.
 Where:
      - `$type` fully qualified list class name
      - `$options` array of options

-This interface extends default `ListerInterface` so all methods that are available via it are also available with `ViewListerInterface`
-Such as `generateResponse`, `generateData`.
-You can read about those in `ListerBunde` documentation.

 Example usage: